dsjohnny/dockershell/README.md

 3) create a link on your bin path

-sudo ln -s `pwd`/dockershell /usr/local/bin/dockershell
+"sudo ln -s `pwd`/dockershell /usr/local/bin/dockershell"

 Launch dockershell from your docker server's command line.
 Choose the container in the list.